Studio Story - How I Got Here

 Gas-fired downdraught kiln, I built with Sue Hendy at Cheltenham.

-By 2020 my children had grown up, and so I began again.
-I sold my hand-built gas kiln and bought a large electric front-loading kiln (which weighs over 700kg).
+By 2020 I was ready to begin again.
+I sold my hand-built gas-fired kiln and bought a large electric front-loading kiln.
 It travelled over 200 miles and arrived attached to a broken pallet stacked dangerously on top of another pallet.
 It was an ‘adventure’ getting it off the lorry (it very nearly fell over on top of me).
 But the last 4m of the 200 miles were the hardest.
-Circumstances meant I did it alone using car jacks, angle iron and a pallet truck.
+Circumstances meant I was forced to move it alone using car jacks, angle iron and a pallet truck.

-I also completely re-built my studio during the COVID lockdown, much better than ever before, with the addition of a large hand-built central worktable and other vital machines and tools.
+I completely re-built my studio during the COVID lockdown, so that it was much better than ever before, with the addition of a large hand-built central worktable and other vital machines and tools.

 Cromartie front-loading electric kiln.
 She fires beautifully.

-My ceramics journey in many ways feels like it has really only just begun.
-Everything still feels like an experiment.
-I have so many ideas, so many tools to make, so many designs and glazes to perfect.
-There are so many pots inside me that must come out.
+I made the first pot in the new “Sweeney Pottery” studio in August 2020 and finally opened the doors to the public in 2021… It has been a long journey to get here, and in many ways my ceramics journey still feels like it has really only just begun.
+I continue to experiment constantly and I have so many ideas, so many tools to make, so many designs and glazes to perfect.
+There are so many pots within me that must be made.

 If you like my site, then I warmly invite you to get in touch, maybe buy a pot, or even sign up for a pottery class.
 You’ll be helping to keep clay in my kiln and hopefully will feel that you got something worthwhile in return.